Avoiding Tree Removal Errors How to Determine If a Tree is Safe

 What happens if I conduct work on a tree that is protected without permission?

-If you carry out work on a tree that is protected without obtaining the necessary permits, you could be facing substantial fines and even imprisonment.
+If you carry out work on a protected tree without the appropriate permissions, you could face substantial fines and even imprisonment.

 Can I remove a protected tree?